When You Arrive

 Sometimes, the City Council will consider ordinances - either as a business item or as part of the consent agenda.
 Ordinances don't just provide a direction to staff or establish a policy.
 Ordinances are legal documents that establish fees, change the official city map or are incorporated into City Code and change New Brighton's municipal laws.

-City Council members and the City Manager share items of interest and provide updates about the activities of committees and commission they serve on.
+City Council members and the City Manager share items of interest and provide updates about the activities of committees and commissions they serve on.

 The City Council formally ends the meeting.